OXID-eSales/oxideshop-user-documentation/operation/coupon-series/coupon-series.rst

 ﻿Coupon series
 =============

-Coupon series are a defined number of coupons with identical validity and the same redemption conditions.
+A coupon series is a defined number of coupons with identical validity and the same redemption conditions.

 After creating a coupon series, coupons can be generated with the same coupon code or individual coupon numbers.

-After the coupons have found their way to the customer, via a newsletter, for example, the customer will be able to use the coupon code when shopping online.
-After entering the coupon code in the first step of the ordering process, the customer will receive a relative or absolute discount on certain products or the entire shopping cart.
+After the coupons have been distributed to customers, via a newsletter, for example, the customer will be able to use the coupon code when shopping online.
+After entering the coupon code in the first step of the ordering process, the customer will receive a percentage or absolute discount on certain products or the entire shopping cart.

 When a coupon is applied, its entire value will be used up.
 Unlike gift certificates, an existing coupon can’t be used partially.